3 Tips to Nail Your First Onsen Experience for Shy Foreigners

 These hot springs are typically public and separate men and women, but Konyoku (mixed-gender baths) also exist.
 Men and women bathe in a shared space and are still required to strip before entering.

-Why should bathers bare it all, though?
-To understand this, we have to look back a few hundred years, to a time when Samurai warriors bathed naked in Samuraiyu (onsens for samurai) to recover from battles.
-There is a medical term for this: balneotherapy, which refers to soaking in baths to treat illnesses.
+Why should the bathers go completely nude, though?
+To understand this, we have to look back a few hundred years, to a time when Samurai warriors bathed naked inΒ Samuraiyu (onsens for samurai) to recover from battles.
+There is a medical term for this: balneotherapy, which refers to bathing for therapeutic purposes.

 Balneotherapy is widely accepted in Japan because onsens are naturally rich in minerals with healing properties.
 One must be fully naked to receive most of its benefits.
-Onsens can aid in the recovery from surgery and are even believed to help control hypertension and soothe skin diseases.
+Onsens can aid recovery from surgery and are even believed to help control hypertension and soothe skin conditions.

 Though the concept of birthday suits can still be daunting to some, here are three valuable tips to overcome your doubts and even change your mind.